bbauska/W3Cx-1of5-CSS.0x/README.md

 And you left feeling really frustrated?

-A lot of times, people don\'t really put a lot of thought into their audience when they\'re designing their Web site.
+A lot of times, people don&#39;t really put a lot of thought into their audience when they&#39;re designing their Web site.

-For example, they can put things that you\'re really looking for in a place that\'s hard to find them.
+For example, they can put things that you&#39;re really looking for in a place that&#39;s hard to find them.

-Or they can forget that you\'re going to be looking at this Web site on a mobile phone.
+Or they can forget that you&#39;re going to be looking at this Web site on a mobile phone.

-When Web design goes wrong, it\'s really memorable and it doesn\'t leave a lot of room for error.
+When Web design goes wrong, it&#39;s really memorable and it doesn&#39;t leave a lot of room for error.

 But you can avoid a lot of these mistakes with one simple thing.

 Keeping in mind your audience.

-Thinking about things like what devices your audience is going to use to access your page, what information is most important for them to find, and making sure that you\'re always designing for an inclusive audience will keep your user frustration low.
+Thinking about things like what devices your audience is going to use to access your page, what information is most important for them to find, and making sure that you&#39;re always designing for an inclusive audience will keep your user frustration low.

-For example, let\'s say you build a beautiful Web site that looks great on your big monitor.
+For example, let&#39;s say you build a beautiful Web site that looks great on your big monitor.

-You\'re going to want to look at it on a phone.
+You&#39;re going to want to look at it on a phone.
 Because a lot of Web traffic these days, comes through a mobile phone.

-And it\'s actually pretty easy to adjust your screen so that it adapts to the mobile phone size.
+And it&#39;s actually pretty easy to adjust your screen so that it adapts to the mobile phone size.

-You\'re also going to want to keep in mind what information your users really looking for in your page, and use CSS to highlight that information and make it very visible.
-For example, don\'t hide your pay button!
+You&#39;re also going to want to keep in mind what information your users really looking for in your page, and use CSS to highlight that information and make it very visible.
+For example, don&#39;t hide your pay button!
 Make it sure your user knows exactly how to give you money.

-And then, with inclusive design you\'re going to want to keep in mind users that are low visioned or colorblind.
+And then, with inclusive design you&#39;re going to want to keep in mind users that are low visioned or colorblind.

-For example, if you\'re using color to indicate something, you want to combine that with shape.
+For example, if you&#39;re using color to indicate something, you want to combine that with shape.

-That it\'s really clear what you are trying to say in case color isn\'t a really clear factor for your user.
+That it&#39;s really clear what you are trying to say in case color isn&#39;t a really clear factor for your user.

-And with low vision, you\'re going to want to keep in mind that a lot of people access your Web site with a screen reader.
+And with low vision, you&#39;re going to want to keep in mind that a lot of people access your Web site with a screen reader.

-You\'re always going to want to fill out the alt tag for your images and follow through and make sure that when your Web site is read aloud, it still makes sense.
+You&#39;re always going to want to fill out the alt tag for your images and follow through and make sure that when your Web site is read aloud, it still makes sense.

 Just these simple tweaks can make sure that your user leaves very happy after accessing your Web site.